cityofaustin/Residential-Permitting/_projects/interior-remodel/apply.md

 * Existing walls and features that will remain intact,
 * Your proposed floor plan.

+[SR to include interior-remodel-exist-demo-plan]

+[SR to include interior-remodel-proposed-floor-plan]

 ### 4. Elevation Plan

 You don't need an elevation plan for an interior remodel.&nbsp;